Online Therapy Now Available!

 How will Parent Counseling Help You?

-Every parent needs something slightly different and individual counseling is meant to be exactly that: individualized.
-In counseling sessions, you'll have the opportunity to work on the goals that will most help you.
-In counseling sessions, your autism mental health professional maintains a nonjudgemental space in which to explore your concerns and worries about your child's development.
+Every parent needs something slightly different, and individual counseling is designed to be just that: personalized.
+In counseling sessions, you'll have the opportunity to work on the goals that will be most beneficial for you.
+Your autism therapist in Palo Alto, CA will provide a nonjudgmental space to explore your concerns and worries about your child's development.
 While also making sure to use neurodiverse-friendly language.
-You'll also have the opportunity to learn about the relationship between autism and anxiety, and how anxiety might impact your child's emergence into adulthood.
+You'll also have the opportunity to learn about the connection between autism and anxiety, and how anxiety might affect your child's transition into adulthood.

 Who will benefit most from these services?